 - Age

 - Disability

 - Gender reassignment

 - Marriage and civil partnership

 - Pregnancy and maternity

-- Ethnicity link (for example) to the toolkit for increasing participation of ethnic minority groups in health and care research: https://ethnichealthresearch.org.uk/resources/increasing-diversity-in-research/
+- Ethnicity link (for example) to the toolkit for increasing participation of ethnic minority groups in health and care research.

 - Religion or belief

 - Sex

 - Sexual orientation

 - Geographical location

 - Socioeconomic status

 - Access to health or social care

 Applicants should demonstrate how these factors have been considered and addressed in their proposal, including steps taken to ensure the research sample is representative of the population the study is targeted at.
 Applicants need to explain who they are planning to recruit to ensure inclusivity of study participants and justify and explain any exclusions, for example by completing an Equality Impact Assessment.
-Costs associated with inclusivity, which may include, but are not limited to justified translation of research participant material into other relevant languages, would be expected and where appropriate should be included in the budget and justification spreadsheet under 'Other Direct Costs'.
-Additionally, applicants should demonstrate that all potential recruiting locations have been considered and the research is deliverable to those areas.
+Costs associated with inclusivity, which may include, but are not limited to, justified translation of research participant material into other relevant languages, would be expected and where appropriate should be included in the budget and justification spreadsheet under 'Other Direct Costs'.
+Additionally, applicants should demonstrate that all potential recruiting locations have been considered, and the research is deliverable to those areas.